 - She wasn’t approachable.
 She was hands down one of the scariest teachers I have ever had.
 She was unpredictable and unapproachable.
-When you walked into her class you didn’t know what was going to come at you and it was scary.
-Once I had to go on a field trip for another class and she almost didn’t allow me to attend.
+When you walked into her class, you didn’t know what was going to come at you, and it was scary.
+Once I asked for permission to attend a field trip for another class, and she almost didn’t allow me to go!
 I had to take a quiz early and then, while I was taking the quiz, she stood over my shoulder telling me I should have studied more.
-She made me feel dumb, worthless and insecure.
-I will never forget these horrible feelings and this is why I had such a strong reaction to seeing her today.
+She made me feel dumb, worthless, and insecure.
+I will never forget these horrible feelings, and this is why I had such a strong reaction to seeing her today.

 - She played favorites.
-Right away there were kids that she clicked with.
-She made it known that she liked these students better and she treated them differently than the rest of us.
+Right away, there were kids that she clicked with and kids she didn’t.
+She made it known that she liked these students better, and she treated them differently than the rest of us.
 All of the kids in her class were not on an even playing field.
 She made sure people knew that.
 She required one student in period 1 to bring her McDonald’s breakfast every once in a while.
 On her birthday, which I think was quite early in the school year, she requested Diet Coke.
 I can’t even tell you the mountain of Diet Coke in the middle of her classroom at the end of the day.
 If there were camera phones back then, I would have a ridiculous photo to show you.
 I forgot my Diet Coke at home that day and freaked out all day long because, of course, I had English 7th period.
-When I entered and she saw I didn’t have what she requested she made a mean joke and sent me to go get her Diet Coke from the vending machine with my own money.
-Luckily, I had money to buy the Diet Coke or I would have had a mental breakdown.
+When I entered, and she saw I didn’t have what she requested she made a mean joke and sent me to get her Diet Coke from the vending machine with my own money.
+Luckily, I had money to buy the Diet Coke, or I would have had a mental breakdown.

 - She made me feel stupid.
 Freshman English wasn’t the easiest of classes for me.
-I went from 8th grade English; reading books, filling out worksheets, having pointless literature circle discussions to Freshman English; actually analyzing literature.
+I went from 8th grade English; reading books, filling out worksheets, having pointless literature circle discussions to Freshman English; analyzing literature.
 I didn’t have the skills and strategies I needed to do the work.
 She didn’t help me to develop these skills, and instead just made me feel stupid for not understanding what to do.
-To this day I hate Romeo and Juliet and had horrible Freshman English memories come flooding back to me on a recent trip to Verona, Italy.
-At one point we were divided up into groups to find literature terms.
+To this day, I hate Romeo and Juliet and had horrible Freshman English memories come flooding back to me on a recent trip to Verona, Italy.
+At one point, we were divided up into groups to find literature terms.
 We were each given a scene of the play.
-My group had a lot of other homework that night and we decided to each take chunks of the scene and then share the terms together.
-When this teacher found out she intentionally called on students who didn’t do that section to make us feel bad.
+My group had a lot of other homework that night, and we decided to each take chunks of the scene and then shared the terms.
+When this teacher found out, she intentionally called on students who didn’t do that section to make us feel bad.
 And then screamed, “It shouldn’t be that hard!
 Come on!”, while we frantically tried to find the literature terms.
 Do you know that your brain actually shuts down when you’re afraid?
-Even trying your hardest you can’t think.
+Even working your hardest, you can’t think.
 This was something that repeatedly happened to me in Freshman English.

 6 Lessons Learned